Welcome to UltraClear Epoxy's deep pour resin guide for beginners.

-- Coasters, candle holders, and similar items - Small useful items like these can be made with premade casting molds.
+- Coasters, resin art, and similar items - Small items such as resin coasters can be made using silicone casting molds.
 Some people even choose to make their own custom molds to pour epoxy into.

-- Jewelry - Deep pour epoxy can be combined with colorful pigments and casting molds shaped like stones, gems, or other shapes to make custom jewelry.
+- Resin jewelry - Deep pour epoxy can also be combined with colorful pigments and casting molds shaped like stones, gems, or other objects to craft custom jewelry.

 Is deep pour epoxy difficult to work with?

 Not at all!
 But it does require following a set of directions explicitly.